Government-owned and controlled corporation: Finances

 GOCCs receive from the government "subsidies" and "program funds".
 Subsidies cover the day-to-day operations of the GOCCs when revenues are insufficient while program funds are given to profitable GOCCs to pay for a specific program or project.

-Subsidies from the National Government in 2011 amounted to 21 billion Philippine pesos.
-In the 2013 fiscal year, the national government gave P71.9 billion pesos to GOCCs in subsidies, nearly twice the 44.7 billion pesos that was programmed in the budget.
-In 2014, 77.04 billion pesos was spent on GOCCs by the national government, 3% of which was classified as subsidies and 97% was classified as program funds.
+Subsidies from the national government in 2011 amounted to ₱21 billion.
+In the 2013 fiscal year, the national government gave ₱71.9 billion pesos to GOCCs in subsidies, nearly twice the ₱44.7 billion programmed into the budget.
+In 2014, ₱77.04 billion was spent on GOCCs by the national government, 3% of which was classified as subsidies and 97% was classified as program funds.

-In 2013, on "GOCC Dividend Day", the Philippine government received 28-billion Philippine pesos in dividends and other forms of remittances from the 2012 operations of 38 GOCCs.
-Eight GOCCs remitted 1 billion pesos each: Philippine Reclamation Authority (PRA)(P1 billion pesos), Philippine Ports Authority (PPA)(1.03-billion), Manila International Airport Authority (MIAA)(P1.54-billion), Philippine Amusement and Gaming Corporation (PAGCOR) (P7.18-billion), Power Sector Assets and Liabilities Management Corporation (PSALM)(P2-billion), Bases Conversion Development Authority (BCDA)(P2.30-billion), Development Bank of the Philippines (DBP) (P3.16-billion) and Land Bank of the Philippines (LBP) (P6.24-billion).
+In 2013, on "GOCC Dividend Day", the Philippine government received ₱28 billion in dividends and other forms of remittances from the 2012 operations of 38 GOCCs.
+Eight GOCCs remitted ₱1 billion each: Philippine Reclamation Authority (PRA, ₱1 billion pesos); Philippine Ports Authority (PPA, ₱1.03 billion); Manila International Airport Authority (MIAA, ₱1.54 billion); Philippine Amusement and Gaming Corporation (PAGCOR, ₱P7.18 billion); Power Sector Assets and Liabilities Management Corporation (PSALM, ₱2 billion); Bases Conversion Development Authority (BCDA, ₱2.30 billion); Development Bank of the Philippines (DBP, ₱3.16 billion); and Land Bank of the Philippines (LBP, ₱6.24 billion).
 Under Republic Act No. 7656, all GOCCs are required to "declare and remit at least 50% of their annual net earnings as cash, stock or property dividends to the National Government."
-The Commission on Audit reports that in 2013 of the 219 profitable GOCCs, only 45 remitted a full 50% share of their dividends to the national treasury, leaving 174 others with unremitted government shares, amounting to more than P50 billion.
+The Commission on Audit reports that in 2013 of the 219 profitable GOCCs, only 45 remitted a full 50% share of their dividends to the national treasury, leaving 174 others with unremitted government shares, amounting to more than ₱50 billion.
 Dividends remitted were only one-tenth (1/10) of the total required by law according to the commission.

-In 2014, on "GOCC Dividend Day", the Philippine government received 32.31 billion Philippine pesos worth of dividends and other remittances from 50 GOCCs.
-Seven GOCCs submitted over a billion pesos each: Development Bank of the Philippines (DBP) with P3.616 billion; Power Sector Assets and Liabilities Management Corporation (PSALM) with P2.5 billion; Bases Conversion Development Authority (BCDA) with P2.107 billion; Manila International Airport Authority (MIAA) with P1.577 billion; Philippine National Oil Company-Exploration Corporation (PNOC-EC) with P1.5 billion; Philippine Ports Authority (PPA) with P1.422 billion; and Philippine Deposit Insurance Corporation (PDIC) with P1.05 billion.
+In 2014, on "GOCC Dividend Day", the Philippine government received ₱32.31 billion worth of dividends and other remittances from 50 GOCCs.
+Seven GOCCs submitted over ₱1 billion each: Development Bank of the Philippines (DBP) with ₱3.616 billion; Power Sector Assets and Liabilities Management Corporation (PSALM) with ₱2.5 billion; Bases Conversion Development Authority (BCDA) with ₱2.107 billion; Manila International Airport Authority (MIAA) with ₱1.577 billion; Philippine National Oil Company-Exploration Corporation (PNOC-EC) with ₱1.5 billion; Philippine Ports Authority (PPA) with ₱1.422 billion; and Philippine Deposit Insurance Corporation (PDIC) with ₱1.05 billion.